arklumpus/VectSharp/docs/brushes.md

 The colours used by a gradient brush are defined by a series of `GradientStop`s.
 A `GradientStop` associates a `Colour` with a `double` indicating its position (`offset`) in the gradient: an `offset` of `0` corresponds to the start of the gradient, an offset of `1` corresponds to the end of the gradient, and intermediate values correspond to intermediate points.
 Accordingly, the constructor for the `GradientStop` class accepts two parameters, corresponding to the `Colour` and the `offset`.

+A collection of `GradientStop` objects can be represented as a `GradientStops` object (note the plural), which implements `IReadOnlyList<GradientStop>`.
+This provides a method `GetColourAt(double position)`, which returns the colour at a specific offset (for offsets &le; 0 or &ge; 1, the first and last colour are returned, respectively).
+There is also an implicit conversion operator defined allowing the conversion of a `GradientStops` object into a `Func<double, Colour>`.

 ## Linear gradients

 A linear gradient is defined by two `Point`s, determining the start and end of the gradient, and a number of `GradientStops` indicating the colours used for the gradient.
 The following example shows how to use a linear gradient to fill a rectangle: